ZHAOBenyun/CUBIT/README.md

 <div style="text-align: center; font-family: 'American Typewriter'; font-weight: 400; ">
 <h2>Acknowledgement</h2>
 </div>
 This work was supported by the InnoHK of the Government of the Hong Kong Special Administrative Region via the Hong Kong Centre for Logistics Robotics.
 Credits also to <a href="http://www.yjhuang.net/" style="color: white; text-decoration: none;">Yijun Huang</a> for constructing the project page.

 ## Citation
-If you find this project helpful for your research, please consider citing the report and giving a ⭐.
+If you find this project helpful for your research, please consider citing our paper and giving a ⭐.

 Any questions or academic discussion, please contact me at: byzhao@mae.cuhk.edu.hk